ebx-bundler/ebx/README.md

 ### Options

 - `-w, --watch`: Watch for changes in the source files and automatically rebuild when changes are detected.
-- `-r, --run`: Run the compiled program after a successful build.
+- `-r, --run [filename]`: Run the compiled program after a successful build.
 - `-nc, --no-clean`: Do not clean the build output directory before building.
 - `-s, --sourcemap`: Generate sourcemaps for the compiled JavaScript code.
 - `--tsconfig <tsconfig>`: Path to a custom TypeScript configuration file (tsconfig.json).
 - `-m, --minify`: Minify the output JavaScript code.
 - `--ignore-types`: Ignore type errors.
-- `--node-options`: Add node options to runner.
+- `-no, --node-options <options>`: Add node options to runner.
 - `--kill-signal <signal>`: Specify the signal that will be sent to the program before restarting it.
+Default: `SIGTERM`.
-- `--no-grace`: This option forces the program to be abruptly terminated without any graceful shutdown procedure and then immediately restarted.
+- `-ng, --no-grace`: This option forces the program to be abruptly terminated without any graceful shutdown procedure and then immediately restarted.

 ## Examples